fryagbye/tinderboxwithquarto/README.md

 2. Making a `_quarto.yml`

-        You can change values of  attributes of  "_quarto" note to change quarto options.
-The quarto options are attributes that starts with "Q" in this file.The initial setting specified in `_quarto.yml` is for Japanese output.Please refer [Quarto Book Structure](https://quarto.org/docs/books/book-structure.html) and [PDF Basics](https://quarto.org/docs/output-formats/pdf-basics.html) in detail.
+        You can change the values of attributes of the "_quarto" note to change quarto options.
+The quarto options are attributes that start with "Q" in this file.
+The initial setting specified in `_quarto.yml` is for Japanese output.
+Please refer to [Quarto Book Structure](https://quarto.org/docs/books/book-structure.html) and [PDF Basics](https://quarto.org/docs/output-formats/pdf-basics.html) in detail.

         If you use [Custom Translations](https://quarto.org/docs/authoring/language.html#custom-translations), you need to make `$Q_Has_Language_YML` `true` and set `$Q_Language_YML` for the filename.

-    "\_language" note in this file is for translating to japanese.
+    The "\_language" note in this file is for translating to Japanese.

-3. Changing `_common.R` file. ( optional )
+3. Changing the `_common.R` file. ( optional )

     You can set up `knitr` package options for R chunk.